mihirp161/jobhuntShinyApp/README.md

 Status
 ------
-90% done
+Current: 90% done *htmlwidgets are giving some trouble in Shiny so I'll see if I can implement them later.*
-*htmlwidgets are giving some trouble in Shiny so I'll see if I can implement them later.*
+Next: Implement html version for wordcloud and map.

 Language
 ---------